A fertile soil alone does not carry agriculture to perfection. – E. H. Derby

 In Conclusion #

 This miracle elixir is thought to have life-extending properties.
-Mallorca olive oil is more acidic, bitter and slightly sweeter than mainland olives.
+Mallorca olive oil, while having more acidic, bitter and slightly sweeter than mainland olives.
 If you are curious about other ways to use olive oil, infusing the oil in local flavors helps enhance whatever you are ingesting - food or drink.
 Try harvesting local rosemary, chilling a bottle of gin and taking a dash of Meyer lemon with a few drops of rosemary-infused oil as a before dinner drink for cooler evenings.